durasiewicz/pko-stats/README.md

-Simple tool to categorize operations from PKO BP statement.
-Categorized transactions are grouping by month.
-Maybe in the future there will be option to define custom grouping rules.
+Simple CLI tool to categorize operations from PKO BP statement.
+Transactions are grouping and summarizing by month.

 You can set rules in  `rules.json`, eg: